CliMA/ClimaCore.jl/docs/papers/joss/paper.md

 ## Technical aims and current support
 * Support both large-eddy simulation (LES) and general circulation model (GCM) configurations for the atmosphere.
 * A suite of tools for constructing space discretizations.
-* Horizontal spectral elements:
+* Horizontal spatial discretization:
     - Supports both continuous Galerkin (CG) and discontinuous Galerkin (DG) spectral element discretizations.
-* Flexible choice of vertical discretization (currently staggered finite differences)
+* Flexible choice of vertical discretization: currently staggered finite differences.
-* Support for different geometries (Cartesian, spherical), with governing equations discretized in terms of covariant  vectors for curvilinear, non-orthogonal systems and Cartesian vectors for Euclidean spaces.
+* Support for different geometries (Cartesian, spherical), with governing equations discretized in terms of covariant/contravariant  vectors for curvilinear, non-orthogonal systems and Cartesian vectors for Euclidean spaces.
-* `Field` abstraction:
+* `Field` abstraction: a data structure to describe a mathematical field defined on a given space.
+It can be:
     - Scalar, vector or struct-valued
     - Stores values, geometry, and mesh information
     - Flexible memory layouts: Array-of-Structs (AoS), Struct-of-Arrays (SoA),Array-of-Struct-of-Arrays (AoSoA)